minnojs/docsite/content/en/docs/core/create.md

 ```

 Each of the questions in this questionnaire inherits the likert set, and therefore has all the properties already defined into the likert object.
 This is useful because it saves time and space.
 In this example, you define the basic properties of all the questions you want to use in one place, and then you don't need to repeat it.
 It is also very easy to modify the questionnaire.
 For instance, if you want to use a 7-point agreement scale, you only need to change it in the `'likert'` set, and it will apply to all the questions that inherit `'likert'`.
+The full documentation for inheritance is [right here](../../sequencer/inheritance).